mhama/Wasm3DotNetUnity/README.md

 # Wasm3DotNetUnity
 Unity Sample of [Wasm3DotNet](https://github.com/tana/Wasm3DotNet)

-Android / iOS dynamic libraries (.so) are built using original [wasm3](https://github.com/wasm3/wasm3) without any mod.
+Android dynamic libraries (.so) and iOS static library (.a) are built using original [wasm3](https://github.com/wasm3/wasm3) without any mod.

 MacOS Unity Editor/Player is not supported (yet)